Mixed motives and linear forms in the Catalan constant: Introduction

 This paper fits in a program initiated by Francis Brown \cite{Br16}, which aims to use algebraic geometry to explain some of the known irrationality proofs and perhaps discover new ones.
 One standard approach to irrationality proofs is as follows: In order to prove that $\alpha\in \R$ is irrational, one looks for a sequence of nonzero linear forms

 of sufficiently fast decay such that

 tends to zero as $n$ tends to infinity.
 If such linear forms can be found, irrationality of $\alpha$ will follow by an easy argument.
 A more sophisticated version of this approach due to Nesterenko gives a line of attack for finding lower bounds on the dimension of the $\Q$-span of a given set of numbers $\alpha_1,\ldots,\alpha_r$.
-All the known irrationality and $\Q$-linear independence proofs about odd Riemann zeta values (in particular, \cite{Apery}, \cite{Beukers}, \cite{Rivoal00}, \cite{BR}, \cite{Zudilin04}) are based on this approach.
+As far as the authors know, all the known irrationality and $\Q$-linear independence proofs about odd Riemann zeta values (in particular, \cite{Apery}, \cite{Beukers}, \cite{Rivoal00}, \cite{BR}, \cite{Zudilin04}) are based on variations of this approach.

 When $\alpha$, or more generally, when $\alpha_1,\ldots,\alpha_r$ are periods of motives, Brown's philosophy proposes using algebraic geometry to produce linear forms in $\alpha_1,\ldots,\alpha_r$.
 This philosophy is supported by the evidence that almost all linear forms that appear in the known irrationality and $\Q$-linear independence proofs involving odd zeta values do indeed arise, although only in hindsight, from algebraic geometry.
 See \cite[\S 1]{Br16} and \cite[\S 1]{Dupont} for more detail.